ChoiIseungil/CS454Project/README.md

 By crossover and mutation, GA can explore larger search region than Hill Climbing or Simulating Annealing.
 Nevertheless, GA has some disadvantages in local optima.

-To overcome the weakness, we suggest PGA.
+To overcome the weakness, we suggest PGA that has tree-like architecture.

 <img src="image/pga.png" height="300px"></img>